-If Spiritual Direction is new to you, you may have many questions.
+If Spiritual Direction is new to you, you may have many questions about the sessions.
 Here’s some answers to a few of them.
-Please contact me with any further questions to help decide if Spiritual Direction may be beneficial for you at the moment.
+Please contact me with any further questions to help decide if Spiritual Direction may be beneficial for you at the moment, or to book your first session.

 What happens in a session?